Permutation-Invariant Quantum Codes with Transversal Generalized Phase Gates: Background

-The Dicke state mapping $\D$ behaves as an intertwiner between the natural action of $ \SU(2) $ on a spin $ j $ irrep and the natural action of $ \SU(2) $ on an $ n=2j $ qubit system via the tensor product \cite{us1}:
+First we show that a $\Glog$-covariant spin $j$ code corresponds to a $\Glog$-transversal $n$-qubit code.
+In other words, we need to show that the Dicke state mapping $\D$ behaves as an intertwiner between the natural action of $ \SU(2) $ on a spin $ j $ irrep and the natural action of $ \SU(2) $ on an $ n=2j $ qubit system via the tensor product \cite{us1}:

-Our main result is that the Dicke state mapping $\D$ always behaves well with respect to error-correcting properties.